 4. Chlorine is the culprit

-Most people, including Spaniards, will tell you that the reason the water in Valencia tastes so bad is because the water is very hard.
+Most people, including Spaniards, will tell you that the reason the water in Alicante tastes so bad is because the water is very hard.
 That, however, is simply not true.
-The reason why the water in Valencia tastes so terrible, is because it is highly chlorinated.
+The reason why the water in Alicante tastes so terrible, is because it is highly chlorinated.

 Chlorine, a very common disinfectant, is used frequently in water treatment plants in Spain.
 And it makes water taste terrible.
 You definitely want to get rid the chlorine and all it’s by-products.